Milnerton: Suburban areas

+Area features

 Milnerton lagoon

 One of the most identifiable features of Milnerton is its lagoon, formed where the Diep River enters the sea, with palm trees adorning the lagoon banks.

 The lagoon is also known as Schitt's Creek, due to the pungent smell that is emitted into the adjacent environment.

 Woodbridge Island

 Woodbridge Island is not actually an island, but rather the area south of Milnerton Golf Club on the peninsula separating the lagoon from the ocean.
 Two bridges join Woodbridge Island to the mainland of Milnerton proper.
 The wooden bridge is now a national heritage site, the bridge went through an upgrade phase and has since been reopened to the public.
 A newer bridge allows cars to cross to the island.
 The Milnerton Lighthouse is also a popular landmark found on the island.
 The beach is a popular recreational area, especially over weekends and public holidays.

 Milnerton beach

 Milnerton's beach is well known for its view of Table Mountain and is a popular surfing spot.
 The water is generally cold as a result of the Benguela current that flows along Africa's western shore.
 The beach is also managed by Milnerton Surf Lifesaving Club, who help to prevent drownings on the beach and surrounding area.
 Every Wednesday during summer the surfski and stand up paddlers use the SE winds and race the Downwind Dash series to Big Bay beach.